Nagaland Legislative Assembly

 The Nagaland Legislative Assembly is the unicameral legislature of the Indian state of Nagaland.
 Nagaland became a state of India on 1 December 1963 and after election in January 1964, the first Nagaland Legislative Assembly was formed on 11 February 1964.
-In 1974, the strength of the Nagaland Legislative Assembly was increased to the present strength of 60 members.
+In 1974, the number of the elected Nagaland Legislative Assembly members was increased to the present strength of 60.

 There is no nominated member in the House, all the members are elected on the basis of adult franchise from single-seat constituencies.
 The normal tenure of the House is five years unless dissolved sooner.
-The seat of the Legislative Assembly is Kohima, the capital of Nagaland.
+The seat of the legislative assembly is Kohima, the capital of Nagaland.